-Join Jess Chadwick for an in-depth discussion in this video Represent the database using Entity Framework, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Represent the database using Entity Framework, part of Learning ASP.NET Core MVC.

 - [Narrator] Now that we've got an HTML form…that's posting validated data back to the server,…let's use the Entity Framework library…to save that data to a database.…Entity Framework is an object relational mapper…or ORM, which is really just a fancy way…of saying that it's a tool that allows you to save…and retrieve data to and from a relational database…using objects rather than hand coded sequel queries.…To start, I'll add a new class called blog data context…to our project.…